-If you cannot put weight on your knee, feel sick, or have a fever or if your knee is red and hot, you should consider going to the ER to be evaluated by a doctor because of the possibility of a fracture or infection.
+If you can't put weight on your knee, feel sick, have a fever, or if your knee is red and hot, consider going to the ER.
+You might have a fracture or infection:

-- Infections need immediate attention.
-They can be managed but require prompt care.
+- Infections can be managed but need attention right away.

 - Putting off seeing a doctor may hinder healing.

 Other symptoms for which you should get medical help right away:

 History: Even in today's world of technology, doctors rely on a detailed medical history and physical exam more than any single test.